Werner Coetser

-Werner Coetser (born 2 March 1988), is a South African actor, producer, presenter, voice artist, MC and singer.
-He is best known for the role "Bernard Jordaan" in the television soap opera 7de Laan.
+Werner Coetser (born 2 March 1988) is a South African actor.
+He is best known for the role of Bernard Jordaan in the television soap opera 7de Laan.

 Personal life

 He was born on 2 March 1988 in South Africa.
-In 2009, he trained as Tuks at BaDa.
+In 2009, he obtained a bachelor's degree in drama at the University of Pretoria.

-He is married and the couple has two children.
+He married actress Marijke van der Westhuizen in 2020.
+The couple has one daughter.

 Career

-In 2010, he made his film debut with Susanna Van Biljon and played the role of "Hennie".
-In 2010, he made his maiden television acting with the serial 7de Laan where he played the role of "Bernard Jordaan".
+In 2010, he made his film debut with Susanna Van Biljon and played the role of Hennie.
+In 2010, he made his maiden television acting with the serial 7de Laan where he played the role of Bernard Jordaan.
 The serial made his turning point of the career, where he played the role for five consecutive years until 2015.
-In 2016, he joined with the serial Gertroud Met Rugby and played the role of "Blitz".
+In 2016, he joined with the serial Gertroud Met Rugby and played the role of Blitz.
 Apart from television and cinema, Coetser also made sporadic appearances in stage plays including; Boeing Boeing, Huis Toe and Vaselintjie.